faaithleee/cp2-yoga-coach/readme.md

 ## Data Preparation
+Data Preparation
+Yoga pose images are resized using resize.py and compiled into a video at 1 FPS using video.py.

 I collected yoga pose images from various sources (Flickrs,Youtube videos etc),Resize the images using ```resize.py``` .
 Considering these images as frame made a video using ```video.py``` by setting FPS=1.
 ## DataSet